jbx-protocol/juice-docs-v2/docs/user/README.md

 ![](/img/characters.png)

 The Juicebox protocol is a framework for funding and operating projects openly on Ethereum.
-Its contracts allow communities to deploy an administrative NFT, programmable payment terminals for receiving and distributing funds, project tokens for community membership, and funding cycles for timelocked and recurring constraints—all in powerful, customizable ways.
+Its contracts allow communities to receive funds, issue tokens for community membership, and configure funding cycles to transparently utilize those funds—all in powerful, customizable ways.

 Juicebox treasuries can evolve over time, allowing people to launch open-ended projects and to adjust constraints, extensions, and incentives over time as needed.
 The protocol is light enough for a group of friends, yet powerful enough for a global network of anons sharing thousands of ETH, ERC-20s, or other assets.